Foods To Eat in the Second Trimester - Baby Chick

 Pregnant woman with insuline pump preparing healthy food in the kitchen

-Peppers are very low in calories and high in fiber, serving as a great snack throughout the day.
-They are packed with many vitamins and minerals that aid in suppressing inflammation during pregnancy.
-Some of these compounds are beta-carotene, lutein, flavonoids, and lycopene.
-Additionally, the consumption of peppers alongside an iron-rich food can help with the absorption of that nonheme iron.
-Peppers can be incorporated into salads, omelets, and other main dishes and served as a snack with hummus or another nutrient-filled dip!
+Peppers are very low in calories and high in fiber, serving as a great snack throughout the day.15 They’re packed with many vitamins and minerals that aid in suppressing inflammation during pregnancy.16 Some of these compounds are beta-carotene, lutein, flavonoids, and lycopene.17 Additionally, the consumption of peppers alongside an iron-rich food can help with the absorption of that nonheme iron.18 You can incorporate peppers into salads, omelets, and other main dishes and serve them as a snack with hummus or another nutrient-filled dip!

 4. Fill up on Fruits